bsc-pm-ompss-at-fpga/distributed_Cholesky/README.md

 * If $r$ is odd and $s$ is odd, we have the second explained case and the correction factor is $(d+2)/4$.

 From now on, we call the correction factor $cf$ in the formulas.
-After removing the summatory and simplifying, we would have the final formula:
+After removing the summation and simplifying, we would have the final formula:

 $$\frac{2* r*(d+1) + s* d*(d+1)}{4} + d+1 - cf$$

 We only have one case left, when $d > n$ being $d$ the global anti-diagonal.
-In the previous case, the initial offset of the summatory was easy to get because it was the rank $r$ itself.
+In the previous case, the initial offset of the summation was easy to get because it was the rank $r$ itself.
-However, for the second summatory is no as straightforward.
+However, for the second summation is no as straightforward.
 This depends on who is the owner of the first anti-diagonal that is greater than $n$.
-In the case of the first summatory it is always $0$ because that's how we designed the data decomposition.
+In the case of the first summation it is always $0$ because that's how we designed the data decomposition.
 However, the *mirror* triangle (the one we want to subtract) first anti-diagonal depends on the number of blocks in a single dimension of the matrix.
 In the example there are $6$ blocks and $3$ ranks, and since one is multiple of the other, the offset matches, but if there are $7$ blocks, the first anti-diagonal greater than $n$ would belong to rank $1$.
 Therefore, we have to find the distance between the owner of the first anti-diagonal of the *mirror* triangle and rank $r$.